-Ellison is a TBI patient, working hard and hoping for a full recovery while hoping to raise awareness for traumatic brain injury and PCS.
+Ellison is a TBI patient who is working hard and hoping for a full recovery while hoping to raise awareness for TBIs and PCS.

 Aside from blogging every day, I have a journal where I keep track of the foods I eat, the workouts and exercises that I did that day, as well as the recap of my symptoms for the day.